MetacoSA/NBitcoin/README.md

 Please, use the code to explore/learn/debug/play/sharing/create the licence is LGPL v3, so you should be good to go.
 This is the simple way and most complete way to see the internal of bitcoin without going to C++ madness.

-With no so much work, it should be Mono compliant.
-I don't have a lot of dependency on the Windows.
+With no so much work, it should be Mono compliant. there is not a lot of dependency on the Windows.

 Info :
 github : https://github.com/NicolasDorier/NBitcoin